dstufft/personal-peps/pip-bundling.rst

 downstream distributors:

 * Ensure that whenever Python is installed pip is also installed.

   * This may take the form of separate with dependencies on each either so that installing the python package installs the pip package and installing the pip package installs the Python package.

 * Do not remove the bundled copy of pip.

   * This is required for offline installation of pip into a virtual environment.
   * This is similar to the existing ``virtualenv`` package for which many downstream distributors have already made exception to the common "debundling" policy.
+  * This does mean that if ``pip`` needs to be updated due to a security issue, so does the bundled version in the ``getpip`` bootstrap module

 * Migrate build systems to utilize `pip`_ and `Wheel`_ instead of directly using ``setup.py``.

   * This will ensure that downstream packages can utilize the new formats which will not have a ``setup.py`` easier.

 * Ensure that all features of this PEP continue to work with any modifications made.

   * Online installation of the latest version of pip into a global or virtual python environment using ``python -m getpip``.
-  * Offline installation of the bundled version of pp into a global or virtual python environment using ``python -m getpip``.
+  * Offline installation of the bundled version of pip into a global or virtual python environment using ``python -m getpip``.
   * ``pip install --upgrade pip`` in a global installation should not affect any already created virtual environments.